hearvox/postscript/README.txt

 == Installation ==

-To install the use the Postscript plugin:
+To install and use the Postscript plugin:

 1. Upload the `postscript` directory and content to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress